ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 2) We will select and record six test masses (one at a time).
 To each mass, we must add the mass of the hanger, which is $50$ g.

-3) Before we release each mass, we will measure and record its height of $90$ cm above the floor.
+3) Before we release each mass, we will measure and record its height of $90$ cm above the foam pad on the table.

-4) We will release the mass, then measure and record the time it takes to strike the floor.
-Use a stopwatch, online timer or a clock to  measure the time from the video.
+4) We will release the mass, then measure and record the time it takes for it to reach the foam pad.
+Use a stopwatch, on-line timer or a clock to measure the time from the video.

 5) Use this time and the equations above, to calculate the linear acceleration of the mass a, the angular acceleration of the platter $\alpha$, the tension $T$, and the torque $\tau$.

 ***You should make a table for the data that you will collect, with space for values that you will need to calculate.
 Given the steps above, you can see that you will need a column each for r, m, h, t, a, &alpha;, T and &tau;.
 Per step 6) below, you will need six rows for data.***

 6) We will repeat this procedure (steps 1-5) for all our different masses.

 :::Exercise
-The following video will show steps above being performed.
+The following video will show the steps above being performed.

 1) Watch the video, and record for each mass, r, m, h and t